Heritage Practice Training

 Measured survey for cultural heritage summer school, 03-07 September 2018

 This 5 day residential course is designed to introduce the range of measured survey and photographic techniques currently available through both theoretical and practical instruction.
 Accurate and appropriate measured survey and imaging data is a fundamental requirement for the effective conservation, management and understanding of our cultural heritage.
 Such data needs to be cost-effective and sensitive to the nature of the site and any inteventions proposed.

 The course is intended to introduce the disciplines of metric survey and photography for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.

 Historic England runs a practical 3-day course that shows delegates how an effective response during an emergency incident can mitigate loss and damage to heritage assets.
 This course provides hands-on experience of removing objects from an incident location, assessing of the condition of those objects, and following appropriate first-aid treatment and documentation procedures.
 Participants also learn about how to use essential salvage equipment safely.

 With contributions from English Heritage, Historic England, The National Trust, West Midlands Fire Service and an independent conservator, the course is suitable for anybody that might be involved in dealing with an emergency incident affecting a heritage asset.
 The course is run four times a year (usually in February, May, July and October) and equates to 18.5 hours of CPD from the Institute of Fire Engineers.

 Also of interest...

-Building Conservation Masterclasses at West Dean college provide training in technical and practical skills for maintaining historic structures.
+Building Conservation Masterclasses at West Dean College of Arts & Conservation for technical and practical skills in maintaining historic structures.